zephyrchien/modern-trojan/README.md

 strip trojan
 ```

-Or combine theses commands in one line:
+Or combine these commands in one line:

 ```shell
 docker run --rm -it -v "${PWD}":"/trojan" \